 2) Bank’s Are Not As Safe As You May Think

 Although many people would perceive the risk of having an account with a major Japanese retail bank to be less than having an account in a “tax haven“, the truth might not necessarily confirm that assumption.
 Like bank accounts in the US and UK (and a number of other big GDP, developed countries) ordinary deposits made at banks are insured by a branch of the government.
 This amount insured however only goes up to 10,000,000 JPY.
 If you are only using your bank account to store the money needed to pay for the cost of living month to month then this is not going to be a problem.
 If you have accumulated substantial savings, then you should be aware that if your bank becomes insolvent, it is conceivable that you will lose everything about 10,000,000 JPY.
+Expats in Japan with more than 10 million JPY in savings would be wise to consider financial planning strategies more advanced than simple cash deposit accounts.
 Having multiple accounts with balances sub-10 million JPY would be better than having everything in one place, but from a wealth management point of view, it is still the same as leaving your ice-cream outside on a hot summer afternoon (see above!).

 3) Inflation’s Ghost